ericoc/gaw.sh/README.md

 * Clicking the IP address of the creator of a bad URL allows you to quickly disable any and all URLs created by that IP address

 Lets an administrator edit the details of any specific/individual URL
-* No method by which to delete an URL from the table or database entirely, only disable/edit/hide it
+* No method by which to delete a URL from the table or database entirely, only disable/edit/hide it
 * Statuses are:
 	* 0 - disabled
 	* 1 - active (default)
 	* -1 - "hidden" (returns 404; can only be set by admin)

-Can view the number of visits to an URL; my first time using a JOIN in MySQL (thanks Stan!):
+Can view the number of visits to a URL; my first time using a JOIN in MySQL (thanks [Stan](https://github.com/Stantheman)!):

 	mysql> SELECT urls.*, count(visits.id) AS visitors FROM urls INNER JOIN visits ON visits.id = urls.id GROUP BY visits.id ORDER BY visitors desc limit 1;
 	+----+----------------+-------------------------------------------------------------------+---------------+------------+--------+----------+